VukGlisovic/computer_vision/milvus_vector_database/readme.md

 * minio: stores all your data and index files.
 This part will have most of the disk usage.
 * etcd: stores all the metadata.
 This disk usage is usually very small but can also be important.

+You can use the following two metrics to monitor memory usage and disk usage: `process_resident_memory_bytes` (memory usage) and `folder_size_bytes` (disk usage).
+You can also directly create the dashboard with these two metrics by loading `milvus_vector_database/docker/monitoring_stack/grafana-dashboard.json` into grafana.

 ## Benchmark Results